Subarticular Disc Bulging

 • Annulus fibrosus: a tough outer ring of concentric fibrocartilage layers that encase the nucleus and resist tensile forces.

-• Cartilaginous endplates: thin layers of hyaline cartilage on the upper and lower surfaces that anchor the disc to the vertebral bodies.
+• Cartilaginous endplates: thin layers of hyaline on the upper and lower surfaces that anchor the disc to the vertebral bodies.

 “Origins” & “Insertions”